wavefrontHQ/docs/pages/doc/integrations_aws_ecs.md

 Amazon EC2 instances.
 ```

+Wavefront supports an Amazon Web Services in-product integration that allows Wavefront to collect useful high-level metrics about ECS using the AWS CloudWatch API, but that's only part of your setup.

-This guide provides detailed steps on how to install and configure Wavefront's ECS integration.
-The integration provides the following:
+This guide provides detailed steps on how to install and configure the Wavefront ECS integration.
+After you complete these steps, the integration provides:

 - Monitoring of important CloudWatch metrics related to Amazon ECS.
 - Monitoring of detailed metrics about individual containers, services, and clusters running in your AWS ECS environment.